Is It French Fries or Belgian Frites?

 The Beautiful Frites

 The Belgians are not giving up their claim without a fight.
 The country has a petition before the United Nations Educational, Scientific, and Cultural Organization “to endorse the fry as an official icon of Belgian cultural heritage” (BBC).
-And you though the UN didn’t have important issues on its agenda.
+And you thought the UN didn’t have important issues on its agenda.

 Hugues Henry is director of the Brussels Fries Museum (Yes, there is one.
 Open “Every 1st weekend of the month”).
 He tells Salon that frites are “part of our history, our gastronomy, our culture in the widest sense of the word.”

-Henry co-authored the book Carrément Frites with chef Albert Verdeyen who boasts (Le Monde, February 2013) “We Belgians fry a noble product, not just a vegetable … And above all, we have mastered better than anyone the art of double firing, so that they are golden and crispy.”
+Henry co-authored the book Carrément Frites with chef Albert Verdeyen who boasts (Le Monde, February 2013) “We Belgians fry a noble product, not just a vegetable … And above all, we have mastered better than anyone the art of double frying, so that they are golden and crispy.”